maharshi-sinha/30DaysOfWeb3/README.md

 # 30DaysOfWeb3
 <hr>
 <div>
-I'm starting to learn web3 and I'll update my leranings in this repo</div>
+I'm starting to learn web3 and I'll update my learnings in this repo</div>